-When you partner with us, our ant exterminators will:
+When you partner with us, our exterminators will:

 Not only do we customize treatment based on your specific needs, but we also take into account the species of ant that’s present.
 Each species has its own challenges and requires a different form of treatment, which is why proper identification is so important.
-The four most common ants you’ll encounter are odorous house ants, pharaoh ants, pavement ants, and carpenter ants.
+The four most common ants you’ll encounter are odorous house, pharaoh, pavement, and carpenter.

 Their small size allows pharaoh ants to enter your house through tiny openings, such as gaps between plumbing or electrical wires and your foundation.
 Pharaoh ants are persistent with large colonies and like to nest in hard-to-reach areas, making them difficult to eliminate on your own.
 They also carry harmful bacteria that can put you and your loved ones at risk for serious diseases, making professional ant control a necessity.